erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/1-partition-en.md

 - [ADB & Fastboot](https://developer.android.com/studio/releases/platform-tools)

 ### Notes:
+> [!Warning]\
-> **Warning** if you delete any partitions via diskpart later on or now windows will send a ufs command that gets misinterpreted which erase all your ufs
+>  if you delete any partitions via diskpart later on or now windows will send a ufs command that gets misinterpreted which erase all your ufs
-- All your data will be erased!
+> All your data will be erased!
 Backup now if needed.
-- These commands have been tested.
+> These commands have been tested.
-- Ignore `udevadm` warnings
+> Ignore `udevadm` warnings
-- Do not run the same command twice
+>  Do not run the same command twice
-- On recovery, screen not working.
+> On recovery, screen not working.
-- DO NOT REBOOT YOUR TABLET if you think you made a mistake, ask for help in the [Telegram chat](https://t.me/nabuwoa)
+> DO NOT REBOOT YOUR TABLET if you think you made a mistake, ask for help in the [Telegram chat](https://t.me/nabuwoa)
+>

-#### ⚠️ Do not run all commands at once, execute them in order!
+> Do not run all commands at once, execute them in order!
+>

-##### ⚠️ DO NOT MAKE ANY MISTAKE!!!
-YOU CAN BREAK YOUR DEVICE WITH THE COMMANDS BELOW IF YOU DO THEM WRONG!!!
+> YOU CAN BREAK YOUR DEVICE WITH THE COMMANDS BELOW IF YOU DO THEM WRONG!

 #### Boot recovery through the PC with the command